 From August 2013 to May 2014 Abram served as a Program Coordinator and Lecturer at Honors Humanities, an undergraduate living/learning honors program at the University of Maryland which brings together students from all academic backgrounds who demonstrate an interest in the humanities to create a small liberal arts atmosphere within a flagship state university.
 His responsibilities with Honors Humanities included event programming, co-organizing an annual undergraduate symposium, teaching a sophomore theory seminar, and advising students on keystone projects.
 At the University of Maryland Abram has also worked as a graduate administrative assistant at the Graduate School and a teaching assistant and lecturer in the Department of Art History and Archaeology, and held a George Levitine Fellowship in Art History from 2006 to 2010 and a CTE-Lilly Graduate Teaching Fellowship in 2010-11.
 Read more about Abram’s work and awards on his CV.

-Currently Abram serves as the Vice President of both the Laurel Historical Society and of the Andrea Henderson Memorial Fund, and is a Board Member of the Historians of British Art.
-In the 2013-14 academic year he was a graduate student representative to the University of Maryland’s Graduate Council.
-He works as a docent for Context Travel, delivering walking seminars of the National Gallery of Art, the Smithsonian American Art Museum and National Portrait Gallery, and the National Mall, and is a contributor to Smarthistory at Khan Academy.
+Currently Abram serves as the Vice President of the Andrea Henderson Memorial Fund and is a Board Member of the Laurel Historical Society.
+He is the Honors College Coordinator at Towson University, and dabbles as a docent for Context Travel, delivering walking seminars of the National Gallery of Art, the Smithsonian American Art Museum and National Portrait Gallery, and the National Mall, and was a contributor to Smarthistory at Khan Academy.

-In his personal life, Abram lives with his wife Sara in suburban Maryland, collects comic books and graphic art prints, and plays on three adult recreational ice hockey teams: Blades of Steel, Stealthy Choice, and the Vikings.
+In his personal life, Abram lives with his wife and son in suburban Maryland, collects comic books and graphic art prints, and plays on two adult recreational ice hockey teams: Blades of Steel and Those Guys.